Redrot/redrot.github.io/research.md

 - Non/commutative tensor-triangular geometry
 - Invertible objects/Picard groups
 - Permutation modules
-- Tensor categories, oligomorphic groups
+- Tensor categories, pre-Tannakian categories, oligomorphic groups

 [**Here**](https://www.samkmiller.com/assets/pdf/Current_interests_for_Oberwolfach_Sam_K_Miller.pdf) is an informal summary (for experts in the field) of things I'm currently thinking about as of February 2026.
+Certain questions posed here may have or have not been answered.

 ---

 ## In preparation / Ongoing projects

-- Permutation twisted cohomology (the finite groups remix, Noetherianity(!!)) (w/ J. O. Gómez)
+- Permutation twisted cohomology for all finite groups + Noetherianity(!!) (w/ J. O. Gómez)
-- The tensor-triangular geometry of some oligomorphic groups (w/ N. Harman)
+- Tensor-triangular geometry of some oligomorphic groups (w/ N. Harman)
 - Local Picard groups for permutation modules
+- Questions about the stable permutation category (w/ M. Gallauer)
-- Noncommutative tensor-triangular geometry of $p$-group algebras (w/ K. Vashaw)
+- Noncommutative tensor-triangular geometry of group algebras (w/ K. Vashaw)
-- Something with central triangulated subcategories (in the sense of Krause)
+- Something with central triangulated subcategories in the sense of Krause (maybe w/ G. Stevenson)

 ---

 ## Publications and preprints {#pub}

 Listed in chronological order.
+1 and 2 are undergraduate research.

 | Title | Co-Authors | Journal | arXiv |
 | ----- | ---------- | ------- | ----- |